 EverBank offers a money market account under the Yield Pledge banner.
 This account guarantees that its rates remain in the top fifth percentile of all U.S. banks, as defined by the Bankrate.com BRM National Index, which is updated monthly.
 Everbank requires a $5,000 opening deposit and allows up to six outbound transfers or withdrawals per month, as per federal regulations – inbound transfers and deposits are unlimited.

 As with EverBank’s checking account, no monthly maintenance fees are associated with this product.
-New accounts are eligible for a 12-month introductory interest rate of 1.11% on up to $250,000 in deposits.
-After the first 12 months, the APY drops to 0.61%.
-Beyond $250,000, the rate on all funds (up to $10 million) is 0.61%.
+New accounts are eligible for a 12-month introductory interest rate of 1.31% on up to $250,000 in deposits.
+Beyond $250,000, the rate on all funds (up to $10 million) is 1.01%.
+After the first 12 months, the APY drops to 1.01% on all balances.
 These rates are subject to change on a monthly basis, as per the BRM Index.

 EverBank’s Yield Pledge CDs offer yet another top-fifth-percentile promise, again using the Bankrate.com BRM National Index as a benchmark.
 Like the company’s money market account, Everbank CDs come with no maintenance fees, and require a $5,000 minimum deposit.
-Term lengths range from three months to five years, and interest rates range from 0.80% on the shortest-term vehicle to 2.25% on a five-year CD.
-The popular 12-month CD yields 1.45%.
+Term lengths range from three months to five years, and interest rates range from 1.01% on the shortest-term vehicle to 2.35% on a five-year CD.
+The popular 12-month CD yields 1.68%.
+This rate schedule is unusually generous – EverBank is one of the few online banks whose entire CD catalog yields 1.00% or greater.

 Upon maturity, EverBank CDs automatically roll over into identical vehicles, although the company does provide 20 days of warning before the rollover date.
 The penalty for withdrawing early is steep: 25% of all interest that would have been earned over the full term of the CD, for all CDs.
 This means that you can lose principal if you withdraw before your CD reaches the one-quarter mark of its term.